 What we don’t: Burners are close together, which limits which cookware you can use.

 However, the Stansport 3-Burner isn’t without limitations.
 First, while output is quite impressive at 60,000 total BTUs, it’s important to note that the center burner is noticeably less powerful than the side burners (10,000 BTUs vs. 25,000 BTUs).
 If you anticipate utilizing all three burners, it may require some advance planning to time things properly.
 The burners are also situated very close to each other, which limits the amount of space for larger pots and pans.
-Finally, the Stansport is a step down in overall quality and ruggedness compared to an option like the Camp Chef Everest above, although the fact that you get a third burner for $90 less is certainly enticing.
-For a bump in cooking space, Coleman’s Cascade 328 3-Burner is an inch wider and 4.6 inches longer but much pricier at $200 and lacking in output compared to the Stansport with 28,000 total BTUs.
+Finally, the Stansport is a step down in overall quality and ruggedness compared to an option like the Camp Chef Everest above, although the fact that you get a third burner for less money is certainly enticing.
+For a bump in cooking space, Coleman’s Cascade 328 3-Burner is an inch wider and 4.6 inches longer but much pricier at $200 and lacking in output compared to the Stansport with just 28,000 total BTUs.
 A final option to consider is Camp Chef’s three-burner Tahoe, although its freestanding build is much heavier, bulkier, and more expensive than tabletop designs.

 See the Stansport 3-Burner Propane Stove

-11. GSI Outdoors Pinnacle Pro ($250)
+10. GSI Outdoors Pinnacle Pro ($250)

 Fuel: Propane